 Natural Industrial Diamond Seller

-Lieber & Solow is a renowned seller of natural industrial diamonds, which includes aiding the diamond tool manufacturing industry with dressing tools.
-Among the types of dressing tools natural diamonds helps with are wheel dressers.
-Wheel dressers and dressing tools are used to condition, true, and dress grinding wheels.
+Lieber & Solow is a renowned seller of natural industrial diamonds, which includes aiding the diamond tool manufacturing industry with high quality dressing tools.
+Wheel dressers are among the different types of dressing tools natural diamonds help to manufacture.
+The overall purpose of a wheel dresser is to condition, true, and dress grinding wheels.

 But what is dressing?
 Well, dressing is the process of re-sharpening the tiny cutting edges on a grinding wheel’s surface.
 Diamond tools and wheel dressers fracture the grinding wheel’s abrasive grains in order to produce sharp new edges.
 Dressing also cleans out the tiny spaces between the grains, which effectively removes metallic dust and other particles that may clog the grinding wheel’s face.